kineticadb/charts/docs/Administration/cluster_management.md

 the Kinetica Operator assumes that there will only be one Rank per node and puts a Kubernetes "anti-affinity" on the pods of the stateful set, forcing Kubernetes to pick unique node hostnames to run Kinetica on.
-If you wish to run multiple Ranks per node, you should update the `db.gpudbCluster.ranksPerNode` setting on the helm values file to specify how many ranks you wish to run per node.
+If you wish to run multiple Ranks per node, you should update the `kineticacluster.gpudbCluster.ranksPerNode` setting on the helm values file to specify how many ranks you wish to run per node.
 Setting more than one will remove the anti-affinity from the pods and will affect the automatic resource calculations if you have not specified per-pod resources.